Inquiry Question

 Yeasts are unicellular eukaryotes that belong to the kingdom Fungi.
 Humans have used yeast in fermentation reactions - to produce bread, beer and wine (hence, they are also called Baker's yeast or Brewer's yeast).

+Yeasts are unicellular fungi and are classified as budding or fission yeasts based on the manner of cell division.
 Both budding yeast (Saccharomyces cerevisiae) and fission yeast (Schizosaccharomyces pombe) divide by mitosis.
 However, budding yeast divide asymmetrically (unequally) to produce one large cell (called the mother cell) and a smaller cell (called the bud).
 On the other hand, fission yeast produces two similarly-sized daughter cells.

 Sporulation in fungi: asexual and sexual reproduction